 5. Opt for healthier treats.
 Even though the cornerstone of Halloween is treats, there are alternatives kids love too.
 Consider some of these candy alternatives:

 - Stationary, pencils, pens and notebooks

 - Healthy snacks like granola bars, trail mix or dried fruit

 “As long as you treat candy and holiday treats as a special or once-a-year thing, it can still be a happy and healthy holiday for all,” Hemmes said.

-Although Halloween is a fun-filled time, it can pose dangers to your young revelers.
+Although Halloween is a fun-filled time, don't forget the dangers it can pose to your young trick-or-treaters.
 “At Halloween, we see everything from burns to cuts to kids falling, but the big thing is that we have an increase in pedestrian injuries.
-So many kids are hit by cars on Halloween night,’’ Tracey Fejt, a registered nurse and injury prevention coordinator at Banner Children’s at Cardon Children’s Medical Center, said.
+So many kids are hit by cars on Halloween night,’’ Tracey Fejt, RN, trauma outreach and and injury prevention coordinator with Banner Children’s said.